 Amazing new technology comes out all the time.
 It’s always better, smaller, faster or smarter.
 But is it worth the money?

-So what’s legit and worth the money?
+Well, most of us don’t have a lot of extra money right now, so it’s important to know what’s legit and worth and the money.
 Let’s start with the not-so-exciting but important topic because all tech needs them — cables.

 1. Is it time for new cables?